-Brickwork also makes a rather surprising appearance in places.
-For example the Balmoral Hotel, which dates from c1765 and is one of the first buildings constructed during the remodelling of the town, has harled brickwork walls; another example is the Bonnington Hotel, dating from the mid-19th century, in which the rear wing comprises exposed brickwork.
+For example, the Balmoral Hotel, which dates from c1765 has harled brickwork walls although it is one of the first buildings constructed during the remodelling of the town; another example is the Bonnington Hotel, dating from the mid-19th century, in which the rear wing comprises exposed brickwork.
 The external walls of many buildings within the conservation area, especially those within the town centre, are harled or rendered with a painted finish.
 Indeed, masonry paint has been applied direct to the exposed stonework of walls to a large number of properties, including several of the larger commercial properties within the High Street including, for example, the Buccleuch Hotel, the Annandale Arms Hotel, Arden House, St Andrew's Church and the Proudfoot Institute.

-Roofs
+In many cases, paint would not have been the original finish.

-The great majority of the buildings within the conservation area have pitched slated roofs.
-Some of these are covered with Scots slates laid in diminishing courses, though a good number are covered with considerably larger and thinner slates said to have been imported from England but also laid in diminishing courses.
-Several others appear to have been more recently repaired or recovered using modern slates imported from overseas.
+The majority of buildings within the conservation area have pitched, slated roofs.
+Some are covered with Scottish slate laid in diminishing courses, though a good number are covered with larger, thinner slates also laid in diminishing courses but probably imported from England.
+Several others have been repaired or recovered more recently using modern slates from overseas.
 Most buildings retain their chimney stacks, though several appear to have been rebuilt in brickwork.
 Octagonal chimneys are present on the Town Hall, Chambers House and No.6 High Street.

-Dormers and Pediments

-Many buildings within the conservation area feature dormers.
+Dormers and Pediments Many buildings within the conservation area feature dormers.
 These vary in design from rectangular to chamfered bay with flat, piended and hipped roofs, to simple pedimented dormers often arranged in a symmetrical manner.

-Dormer examples

-Dormer examples

-Octagonal chimney example

-Octagonal chimney example

-Building with whinstone laid in diminishing courses

-Bay and Oriel Windows

-Several buildings within the conservation area feature bay or oriel windows.
+Bay and Oriel Windows Several buildings within the conservation area feature bay or oriel windows.
 A number of prominent examples exist in the High Street, including the Star Hotel and nos.
 1, 5, 20 and 21-23, 26 and 65-67 High Street, as well as several others in Well Street.

-Shopfronts

-A good number of original Edwardian timber shopfronts or windows remain to buildings within the town centre, though regrettably many have been lost in full or part.
+Shopfronts number Α good of original Edwardian timber shopfronts or windows remain to buildings within the town centre, though regrettably many have been lost in full or part.
 Amongst the best surviving examples are the chemist's at No.13 High Street (Hetherington's), the Gallery at No.14 High Street and several within Well Street.

-Detailing and Ornamentation

-Many of the buildings within the study area show unique detailing such as moulded window margins and intricate metalwork for gates, railings and verandahs.
+Detailing and Ornamentation Many of the buildings within the study area show unique detailing such as moulded window margins and intricate metalwork for gates, railings and verandas.
 High up there are examples of decorative bargeboards and ridge treatments, interesting chimney details and roof shapes; finials are a common feature and may be found at the top of many roofs, towers, dormers and gables.